What time is the Wimbledon curfew?

 Is there any exception to the curfew?

 The curfew has been pushed slightly back in 2012.
-Andy Murray beat Marcos Baghdatis with the clock striking 11:02pm.
+Andy Murray beat Marcos Baghdatis with the clock striking 11:02pm local time.
 Murray was just one game from victory at 11pm.

 Merton Council’s leader Stephen Alambritis commented at the time, stating: “flexibility and common sense prevailed”.